Traction motor: Mounting of motors

-Automatic acceleration

-On an electric train, the train driver or motorman originally had to control the cutting out of resistance manually, but by 1914, automatic acceleration was being used.
-This was achieved by an accelerating relay (often called a "notching relay") in the motor circuit which monitored the fall of current as each step of resistance was cut out.
-All the driver had to do was select low, medium or full speed (called "series", "parallel" and "shunt" from the way the motors were connected in the resistance circuit) and the automatic equipment would do the rest.

 Rating

-Electric locomotives usually have a continuous and a one-hour rating.
-The one-hour rating is the maximum power that the motors can continuously develop over a one-hour period without overheating.
+Electric locomotives usually have a continuous and one-hour rating.
+The one-hour rating is the maximum power that the motors can continuously develop over one hour without overheating.
 Such a test starts with the motors at +25 °C (and the outside air used for ventilation also at +25 °C).
 In the USSR, per GOST 2582-72 with class N insulation, the maximum temperatures allowed for DC motors were 160 °C for the armature, 180 °C for the stator, and 105 °C for the collector.
-The one-hour rating is typically about ten percent higher than the continuous rating, and limited by the temperature rise in the motor.
+The one-hour rating is typically about 10% higher than the continuous rating and is limited by the temperature rise in the motor.

 As traction motors use a reduction gear setup to transfer torque from the motor armature to the driven axle, the actual load placed on the motor varies with the gear ratio.
 Otherwise "identical" traction motors can have significantly different load rating.
 A traction motor geared for freight use with a low gear ratio will safely produce higher torque at the wheels for a longer period at the same current level because the lower gears give the motor more mechanical advantage.